patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/08-sharing-files.markdown

 ## Managing Shared Files [](id=managing-shared-files)

 After sharing a file, you can unshare it or modify its permissions on a per-user basis.
-You can take these actions from the file's Info panel in Documents and Media.
+The document owner, administrators, or any user with both Update permission and the ability to share will be able to manage the shared file.
+You can take these actions from the file's Info panel in Documents and
+Media.
 Follow these steps to do so:

 1. Click the file in Documents and Media, then click the *Info* button